Teemu/pytest-sugar/README.md

 Specify the directory where Playwright trace files are stored.
-Defaults to playwright default: "test-results"
+Defaults to Playwright default: "test-results"

     --sugar-trace-dir <directory>